-Heatwave: A visual guide to the UK and Europe's record temperatures
+Heatwave: The UK and Europe's record temperatures in maps and charts

 By The Visual Journalism Team